We definitely cannot leave our upcountry adventures without talking story* about a few Mom and Pop enterprises still thriving today.

 These days, during normal times, Komoda’s thrives through the business of tourists and kama‘aina* alike.
 Make sure you get there by 10am, otherwise, you may find the bakery shelves empty, and the favoities sold out.

-Three generations later, the Komoda family is still baking from 11:30pm until 4am in the morning.
+Three generations later, the Komoda family still bakes from 11:30pm until 4am.

 See for yourself: HERE

-We introduced a couple of Hawaiian slang words – do you remember?
+We introduced a couple of Hawaiian slang words about food – do you remember?

 They were: broke da mouth and Ono Grinz.